ylixir/castle-game/README.md

-the princes and kings wear the color red epaulets and boots are the color of the castle everyone's crowns are the color of the castle
+the princes and kings wear the color red epaulets and boots are the color of the castle everyone's crowns are the color of the castle one each of the king, queen, prince, and princess

 king and queen goal is to rule their kingdom